 - Float one or two croutons on top of the soup to cover.

-- Pop under the broiler, watching carefully, since it will brown fast!
+- Place under the broiler, watching carefully, since it will brown fast!
 Broil until cheese is melted and light golden brown.

 Perfect time of the year for French Onion Soup!
 Thanks for the idea.